Our TV Picture Quality Tests

 Score distribution

-A TV's color gamut defines the number of colors, or the range of colors, it can display.
-As color accuracy and reproduction is one of the more important aspects of picture quality, it's important to have a TV that displays a wide range of colors as needed.
-This test is only indicative of HDR content.
+A TV's color gamut defines the range of colors that it can display.
+Color accuracy is one of the more important aspects of picture quality, so it's important to have a TV that displays a wide range of colors, especially in HDR.
+We no longer run this test as part of our TV reviews (learn more about how we test TVs), but 2D chromaticity was an industry-standard way of measuring color gamut for many years.
+Newer, more technically accurate methods like gamut rings have replaced color gamut.

-We test the color gamut by sending signals using two types of color gamuts, Rec.
-2020 and DCI P3, and measure how much of the color space the TV covers.
-We don't measure the Rec.
-709 color space because it's such a small color space that most modern TVs fully cover it.
+We tested the color gamut by sending signals using two types of color gamut, Rec.
+2020 and DCI-P3, and measuring how much of the color space the TV could display.
+We didn't measure the Rec.
+709 color space, which is more commonly used for SDR content, because it's such a small color space that the vast majority of modern TVs fully cover it.

 When It Matters